 (a) by notice in writing given to a person require the attendance of the person at a place and time specified in the notice;

-(b) by notice in writing given to a person require the person to produce at a place and time specified in the notice any book, document, or record that is in the possession or under the control of the person and that is relevant to an investigation.
+(b) by notice in writing given to a person require the person to produce at a place and time specified in the notice any book, document, record or other thing that is in the possession or under the control of the person and that is relevant to an investigation.

+(1A) The Director may direct a person attending in response to a notice under subsection (1) —

+(a) to give such information as is requested in relation to any matter; or

+(b) to answer a question put to the person.

 (2) The Director may —

 (a) require a person who appears to take an oath or make an affirmation; and